JustSittinHere/wdio-visual-regression-tracker-service/README.md

 * Shareable links to results online without the need to send a results file
 * Full baseline history so you can track application changes over time

+## Async vs Sync Mode

+As Sync mode in WebdriverIO has been deprecated, this package only supports Async mode.
+It's possible this might work with existing Sync mode test suites, but I cannot guarantee this

 ## Installation

 ```bash